andylamb/home/_posts/2017-5-11-The-8a-Dataset-Part-1.md

 ### Plots and Descriptive Statistics

 We'll use a couple different tools to get a high-level picture of the data.
 First, some basic descriptive statistics: the mean, median, 25th quartile and 75th quartile.
-[Histograms](https://youtu.be/4eLJGG2Ad30) group the data into bins, e.g. "climbers 162.5 and 165.5cm", and show how many data points fall into that bin.
+[Histograms](https://youtu.be/4eLJGG2Ad30) group the data into bins, e.g. "climbers from 162.5 to 165.5cm", and show how many data points fall into that bin.
 Finally, we now turn to our good friend from Intro.
 Statistics, the [box-and-whisker plot](https://youtu.be/b2C9I8HuCe4).
-The "box" ranges from the 25th percentile of the data to the 75th (we call the height of this box the "interquartile range"), with a lines for the median and mean.
+The "box" ranges from the 25th percentile of the data to the 75th (we call the height of this box the "interquartile range"), with lines for the median and mean.
 The "whiskers" show the lowest and highest datums within the 1.5 times the interquartile range of the 25th and 75th percentiles, respectively.

 I used [Plot.ly](https://plot.ly/) to display the data, so it might take a few seconds to load from their servers.
 If you are having trouble seeing things, try clicking the "Autoscale" or "Reset axes" buttons.